Pardoned former Arizona sheriff Joe Arpaio announces Senate run

 "I am running for the U.S. Senate from the Great State of Arizona, for one unwavering reason: to support the agenda and policies of President Donald Trump in his mission to Make America Great Again," Arpaio tweeted.

-Arpaio told NBC News that Washington needed "fresh blood" and that he hadn’t informed Trump of his decision to run.
+Arpaio told NBC News that Washington needed "fresh blood" and that he hadn’t informed Trump of his decision to mount a Senate bid.

-He was a devoted supporter of Trump during the 2016 campaign, and in August he received a presidential pardon for a criminal contempt conviction stemming from him having ignored a judge's order not to detain suspected undocumented immigrants.
+He was a devoted supporter of Trump during the 2016 campaign, and in August received a presidential pardon for a criminal contempt conviction stemming from his decision to ignore a judge's order not to detain suspected undocumented immigrants.

 In July, a U.S. District judge had found Arpaio guilty of misdemeanor contempt of court for willfully violating a 2013 order from another federal judge to end the immigration arrests on suspicion.
 The district judge said in 2013 that Arpaio and his deputies had engaged in racial profiling against Latinos, backing up the findings of a Justice Department report several years earlier.